sourcegraph/about/handbook/engineering/web/extensibility/index.md

 #### Product Feedback

 Specific product feedback about well-defined, small features can be found directly in the backlog boards.
-More general product feedback that applies to larger features, or that needs more research and planning to be actionable is kept in [Productboard](https://sourcegraph.productboard.com/feature-board/2330167-web-extensibility)
+More general product feedback that applies to larger features or that needs more research and planning to be actionable is kept in [Productboard](https://sourcegraph.productboard.com/feature-board/2330167-web-extensibility)

 ### Iterations